PankajGadhwal/Fixing-the-Synthetic-Data-for-Representational-Learning/README.md

 ## Problem Statement

 Modern vision models require large volumes of high-quality labelled data.
 However, real-world data is often expensive to collect, time-consuming to annotate, and restricted by privacy concerns.
-Synthetic datasets generated through models such as GANs or diffusion-based generators offer scalable alternatives—but they frequently lead to performance degradation due to:
+Synthetic datasets generated through models such as GANs or diffusion-based generators offer scalable alternatives but they frequently lead to performance degradation due to:

 - Lack of geometric fidelity (e.g., misaligned vanishing points)
 - Inconsistent lighting, shadows, and structural cues